 Let’s start with Pichu’s combos.
 Ultimate’s AI is somewhat finicky when it comes to them, as each character has a set of combos hard-coded.
 It will use the hard-coded strings, but won’t (or will rarely) use ones that haven’t been ingrained in its coding.
 Luckily, Pichu’s AI has been blessed with a wide variety of them.
 First is Pichu’s “bread and butter”, if you will: if it lands an up aerial, it will follow up with a forward or back aerial depending on the trajectory the opponent was launched at.
 This means Pichu can learn to use down throw (or up tilt) to up air to either forward or back air.
 It might sound simple, but as far as AI goes, this is a lot.
 Pichu also likes to combo its down tilt into a forward aerial.
 It can learn other basic strings as well, but don’t get too ambitious.
 Pichu’s AI cannot learn to use lightning loops or anything involving Thunder.
 In fact, the AI almost never uses Thunder; it’s been hard-coded to avoid it.
 There have been reports of an occasional thunderstorm, but it’s rare and can’t be relied on.

 Combos aside, Pichu can use its forward tilt to rack up damage.
-It’s got a deceptively high amount of range, too, making it a solid option.
+It’s got a deceptively high amount of range, too, making it a decent option.
 The AI can also use its up and down throws and tilts to follow up with strings mentioned previously.
 Its forward and back throws can toss enemies off-stage; Pichu can then (and should) pursue them with a down aerial.
 Its other aerial moves can simply send them farther away from the stage, making recovery more difficult.
 I can’t stress this enough: use as many down aerials off-stage as possible.
 Pichu’s FP almost never has the lead in tournament matches, but a successful meteor smash can give it a slight advantage.
 This goes a long way in such a harsh and competitive environment.

 Overall, Pichu should utilize its combos and throws to get opponents off-stage as soon as possible.
-It should then fish for a down air whenever the opportunity presents itself; otherwise, it can use its grounded KO moves in a pinch.
+It should then fish for a down air whenever the opportunity presents itself; otherwise, it can use its grounded KO moves.
 Pichu should keep its usage of specials to a minimum; the AI can’t combo off Thunder Jolt like humans can, it rarely uses Thunder, and it will automatically use Skull Bash and Quick Attack to recover.
 Don’t go punishing a shield break with Skull Bash, because you’ll find the FP will start using it out of nowhere.

 If you would like to read more amiibo training guides, please follow this link.